-The Middle Eastern treat also known as “poor man’s caviar” is not difficult to make.
+Nut-free Dukkah tops the Middle Eastern treat also known as “poor man’s caviar” with crunchy, zesty flavor.
 Heed the suggestion to use Italian eggplants and there will be fewer seeds and less bitterness.
-Top off the creamy, rich dip with crunchy, zesty nut-free dukkah and not one person will be able to resist.

 Prep time: 20 min

 Cook time: 30 min

 Makes 2 cups

 Set a grill to high.
 Place the eggplants on sheet pan lined with aluminum foil and poke a few holes in the skin, 3-4 per eggplant, to promote water loss.
 Char the eggplants on all sides well until they are very soft.